 Dr. Jonathan Drury and others at Durham University are mapping geographical and seasonal variation in demoiselle damselfly wing colouration.

-These species’ wing colour varies in different areas, but much of the diversity in wing coloration of U.K. demoiselles remains unknown.
+These species’ wing colour varies in different areas, but much of the diversity in wing colouration of U.K. demoiselles remains unknown.
 This study’s aim is to fill in gaps in our understanding of how wing colouration varies in time (e.g., by visiting a stream with demoiselles a couple of times each year) and in space.

 When taking photos rememeber to record the date and location.